How to Cast to Roku TV

 The Best Workaround: Use CastBrowser on Your Phone

-The most reliable way to get web content from any source onto your Roku is to use CastBrowser on your Android or iPhone.
-Open the same website you were viewing on your Chromebook in CastBrowser, and cast the video directly to your Roku TV.
-CastBrowser supports Roku natively, so the connection is stable and the video plays at full quality.
+The most reliable way to get compatible web video onto your Roku is to use CastBrowser on your Android or iPhone.
+Open the same website you were viewing on your Chromebook in CastBrowser, and cast the detected video directly to your Roku TV.
+CastBrowser supports Roku natively, so the video plays through Roku's own playback path.

 Chromebook to Roku: Your Options